switch-blade-stuff/dpm/README.md

 ### Extensions

-DPM provides the following extensions to the standard API:
+DPM provides the following utilities and extensions to the standard API:

 * ABI tags
     * `struct aligned_vector`